Photo Credit: Lipe Borges

 I’m a South African-born photographer based on Cape Cod, with a focus on storytelling, identity, and human connection.
 Having grown up under Apartheid, I came to understand early on the power of photography—not only to witness truth, but to evoke empathy and spark change.
 That understanding continues to guide my work today.

 My photography explores themes ranging from migration and gender equity to climate change and wildlife conservation.
-Whether documenting the lives of rural health workers in East Africa, the resilience of imamigrant families on Cape Cod, or women’s struggles and strength around the globe, I aim to create images that invite viewers into deeper reflection and dialogue.
+Whether documenting the lives of rural health workers in East Africa, the resilience of Cape Cod’s global community, or women’s struggles and strength around the world, I aim to create images that invite viewers into deeper reflection and dialog.

 Over the past two decades, my work has appeared in publications including The New York Times, The Boston Globe, and many regional and national outlets.
-I’ve photographed humanitarian crises, natural disasters, and conservation efforts around the world, and I collaborate with nonprofits and businesses of all sizes, bringing a narrative approach to editorial and commissioned work alike.
-In 2024, I was honored to be named “Artist of the Year” by the Arts Foundation of Cape Cod.
+Through both editorial assignments and long-term projects, I’ve documented the lives of people and communities around the world, often exploring the intersection of culture, identity, and the natural environment.
+I also collaborate with nonprofits, institutions, and businesses of all sizes—bringing a narrative approach to commissioned work.
+IIn 2024, I was honored to be named “Artist of the Year” by the Arts Foundation of Cape Cod.

-My current long-term project, Invisible Threads: Portraits and Stories of Our Global Neighbors, is a collaborative portrait series centering the lives of immigrants who have built new lives on Cape Cod.
-The project has been exhibited locally and continues to evolve through future exhibitions, educational programming, and a forthcoming book with Daylight Books.
+My current long-term project, Invisible Threads: Portraits and Stories of Our Global Neighbors, is a collaborative portrait series centered on members of Cape Cod’s global community who have built lives here from many different parts of the world.
+The project has been exhibited at the Cape Cod Museum of Art and continues to evolve through future exhibitions, educational programming, and a forthcoming book with Daylight Books.
 I am also a Boston University Community Impact Fellow.

 Alongside my documentary practice, I lead photography workshops both locally and internationally, and I am the founder of Photo Artfolio, a curated platform that supports photographers through exhibitions, mentorship, and grant opportunities.